Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: RESULTS AND DISCUSSION

-The resonance $D_1^*(2760)^0$, experimentally observed at $2781\pm22\,\text{MeV}$ with $J^{P}=1^{-}$ by LHCb \cite{LHCb:2015eqv}, closely matches our prediction for the $1D(1^-,3/2)$ state ($2739\pm5\,\text{MeV}$).
+The resonance $D_1^*(2760)^0$, experimentally observed at $2781\pm22\,\text{MeV}$ with $J^{P}=1^{-}$ by LHCb \cite{PDG2024}, closely matches our prediction for the $1D(1^-,3/2)$ state ($2739\pm5\,\text{MeV}$).
 Although the predicted and experimental uncertainty ranges do not completely overlap, the non-overlapping region is only about \( 15 \, \text{MeV} \), which remains acceptable within the typical uncertainties associated with heavy meson mass predictions.
 Therefore, the \( D_1^*(2760)^0 \) resonance may be interpreted as the \( 1D(1^-,3/2) \) state.
-This assignment is also consistent with theoretical predictions given in Refs.\cite{Wang:2010ydc, Lu:2014zua, Song:2015fha, Chen:2015lpa, Godfrey:2015dva}.
+This assignment is also consistent with theoretical predictions given in Refs.\cite{Wang:2010ydc, Lu:2014zua, Song:2015fha, Chen:2015lpa, Godfrey:2015dva}. {Moreover, the dominant decay mode of the $1D(1^{-},\,3/2)$ state is predicted to be $D\pi$(as shown in the table \ref{tbld1} listing the decay channels of the $1D(1^{-},\,3/2)$ state), which aligns with the experimental observation of the $D_1^{*}(2760)^0$ in this channel.
+The LHCb Collaboration reports a total decay width of $177 \pm 32 \pm 21\,\mathrm{MeV}$ for this state \cite{PDG2024}.
+Using this measured width as input, we extract the corresponding strong coupling and obtain $g_{XH} = 0.253 \pm 0.027$, further supporting the proposed spectroscopic assignment.}